GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/roadrider.md

 If we now preview the game, we'll see that the _Score_ keeps on updating with every frame.
 This is because the condition checks if the Y position of _Traffic_ is greater than or equal to 700.

-To solve this problem as well as to optimise the game by freeing up memory, we will add another action to the event which will delete the object _Traffic_.
+To solve this problem as well as to optimize the game by freeing up memory, we will add another action to the event which will delete the object _Traffic_.

 This action will free up some amount of memory as well as help us solve the _Score_ problem by deleting the tree in the very next frame of _Traffic_ crossing a Y position of 700.